daviddexter/moment/README.md

 Represents time duration as a map for fast readabilty and usage with keys of "hours","minutes","seconds"

-Add leaps to time.
+Add leaps operations to time.
 Leaps of Hour,Day,week and year